biobakery/humann/doc/UserManual.md

 The annotations for sequences in a custom (nucleotide or protein) reference database can be as follows (delimited by "|"):

-1. gene
+1. gene_family
-2. gene|gene_length
+2. gene_family|gene_length
-3. gene|gene_length|taxonomy
+3. gene_family|gene_length|taxonomy
 4. identifier

 For options #1 and #2, HUMAnN2 defaults will be used.
 The default gene length is 1,000 bases and the default taxonomy is "unclassified".

 Option #4 should be used along with a custom reference database annotation file.
 The custom reference database annotation file maps the identifiers to annotations.
-This file must be in a tab-delimited format and contain at least two columns (identifer and gene).
+This file must be in a tab-delimited format and contain at least two columns (identifier and gene_family).
 At most four columns of information can be included to describe each reference sequence.
-These columns should be organized as identifier, gene, gene length, and taxonomy.
+These columns should be organized as identifier, gene_family, gene length, and taxonomy.
 An example follows:
 ```
 256402719	UniRef50_C9LQU5	147	g__Dialister.s__Dialister_invisus
 479150083	UniRef50_R6U703	540	g__Ruminococcus.s__Ruminococcus_bromii
 423220654	UniRef50_I8UUJ6	1218	g__Bacteroides.s__Bacteroides_caccae
 ```

-The first line of the example will use the gene UniRef50_C9LQU5, gene length 147, and taxon ``g__Dialister.s__Dialister_invisus`` for any sequences in your reference databases with the identifier 256402719.
+The first line of the example will use the gene family UniRef50_C9LQU5, gene length 147, and taxon ``g__Dialister.s__Dialister_invisus`` for any sequences in your reference databases with the identifier 256402719.

 To run HUMAnN2 with the custom reference database annotations ($FILE), use the option "--id-mapping $FILE".

 ### Custom pathways database ###

-The pathways databases included with HUMAnN2 (from MetaCyc and UniProt) have been created to be used with alignments to UniRef genes.
-A custom pathways database can be provided to HUMAnN2, specifically made for your set of genes.
+The pathways databases included with HUMAnN2 (from MetaCyc and UniProt) have been created to be used with alignments to UniRef gene families.
+A custom pathways database can be provided to HUMAnN2, specifically made to work with your custom reference database(s).

 One or two pathways database files (in a comma-delimited list) can be provided to HUMAnN2 with the option "--pathways-database $FILE".
 If two files are provided, the first file provides a tab-delimited mapping while the second file provides the pathways mapping.
-For example, the first file could provide a mapping of genes to reactions while the second file maps reactions to pathways.
+For example, the first file could provide a mapping of gene families to reactions while the second file maps reactions to pathways.

 The first file, which is optional, should be organized to include at least three columns per line.
 The first column is the item to be mapped to (ie reactions from the example) while the second column (which can be blank) includes additional information about the item to be mapped to (ie EC number from the example).
-The remaining columns in the row are the genes which can be mapped to the item included in the first column.
+The remaining columns in the row are the gene families which can be mapped to the item included in the first column.

 The pathways file is a tab-delimited file with the first column the name of the pathway.
 The second column includes the items contained in the pathway.
-These items are genes if only one pathways file is provided.
+These items are gene families if only one pathways file is provided.
 If two files are provided, as in the example, these items would be reactions.

 ### Analyzing Metatranscriptomes ###